Strawberry Hill (San Francisco)

 The island is covered with a variety of trees and shrubbery and contains several trails and dirt steps that encircle and lead to the top of the hill.

 Huntington Falls

 Strawberry hill contains Huntington Falls, the 110 foot tall, first artificial waterfall installed in Golden Gate Park that leads into the lake.
-The waterfall was named after railroad baron Collis Potter Huntington, who donated $25,000 to the cause.
+The waterfall was named after railroad baron Collis Potter Huntington, who donated $25,000 to its construction.